chrysoprasus/React-Backend/README.md

 # Step-by-Step for MERN Stack Authentication
-This shows you how to set up a simple MERN react backend to get your project on the roll!
+This shows you how to set up a simple MERN react backend to get your project on the roll!  asfsafsaf

 ---
 ## Things to note
 There is a lot of logging user ID and other data that probably shouldnt be logged in a finished produced!
 Adding more security is recommend and I am working on a production level auth so stay tuned!

+Quick Start: Download from github, install dependencies for both front and backend, then add the `.env` file and your good to go!

 ---
 ## 1.Project Structure Overview